Anakraken/cv/README.md

 My most powerful skills is my unusual ability to use styled component as no one.
 I'm also really good setting SOLID patterns in the code structure to get a better and scalable code.

-I have a lot of experience working with teams, so my communications skills are pretty great.
+I have a lot of experience working with teams, so my communications skills are pretty optimal.

 <br>